Skip Navigation Links

 Can employees typically choose how their 401(k) funds are invested, and how often can those funds be invested in company stock?

-Nine out of ten employees were able choose among various investment vehicles for their own contributions and nearly two-thirds had this ability for contributions made by their employer.
-About two out of five employees had the option of investing their own contributions in company stock, while one of five had that option with their employers’ contribution.
+Nine out of ten employees were able choose among various investment vehicles for their own contributions and over three-fourths had this ability for contributions made by their employer.
+One in four employees had the option of investing their own contributions in company stock, while one of five had that option with their employers’ contribution.
 The other choices might include common stock funds, bond funds, government securities, and guaranteed investment contracts.
-Many employees had the ability to choose among ten or more investment choices.
-Typically, plan participants who were allowed to choose their own investments could allocate those investments in any manner.
-(See table 1.)

 The share of participants in savings and thrift plans who are permitted to choose investments for their own contributions have remained consistent at about 9 out of 10 since 1985.
-During the same period, the share of employees permitted to choose investments for their employer’s matching contribution has risen from about half to nearly two-thirds.
-The ability of employees to choose company stock as one of their investment options has dropped sharply during the past 15 years.
-For employee contributions, only 4 out of 10 employees can choose company stock as an investment choice in 2000, compared with 7 out of 10 in 1985.
-Employee choice of company stock as an investment choice for employer matching funds fell two-thirds, from 61 percent in 1985 to 20 percent in 2000.
-(See table 2.)
+During the same period, the share of employees permitted to choose investments for their employer’s matching contribution has risen from about half to over three-fourths.
+The ability of employees to choose company stock as one of their investment options has dropped sharply during the past 20 years.
+For employee contributions, only one in four employees can choose company stock as an investment choice in 2005, compared with 7 out of 10 in 1985.
+Employee choice of company stock as an investment choice for employer matching funds fell two-thirds, from 61 percent in 1985 to 19 percent in 2005.
+(See table 1.)

 The following links provide more statistical information on 401(k) plans: